Madanmagar2001/weather-app/README.md

 [openweathermap](https://openweathermap.org)

-To use this you have to put own openweather api key below
+To use this you have to put your own openweather api key below

 ![code](./apikey.png)